 I like reading about the tools other writers use so I thought I'd write my own up.
-This pages list the tools I use and I'll endeavour to keep it updated.

 My daily drivers are an iPhone 5s, iPad mini 4 and a MacBook Air (2015).
 The iPhone is for communication, quick lookups and tethering.
 The iPad is for reading and writing on the go.
 The MacBook Air is my workhorse.
 It's light, fast and versatile.
 I can't overstate how much I depend on the Mac as my preferred platform for productivity and creativity.